Skip to main content

 Ensuring Compatibility and Performance in Mixed Device Environments

-Wi-Fi 6 is backward compatible, but mixing older devices with new ones can affect performance.
+Wi-Fi 6 is backwards compatible, but mixing older devices with new ones can affect performance.
 Ensure your network is configured to optimally support both new and legacy devices without sacrificing the benefits of Wi-Fi 6.

 Future-Proofing Your Network